Know My Rights: Protection against sexual harassment

 New options available to workers

-Under new laws implemented on 6 March 2023, sexual harassment of workers is prohibited under the Fair Work Act.
+Under new laws implemented in March 2023, sexual harassment of workers is prohibited under the Fair Work Act.

 Workers are protected from sexual harassment by any person in their workplace.
 That can be a colleague – regardless of whether they’re senior or junior to you – or even third parties e.g. a customer or client.